Moving to Westminster: 7 Things to Love About Life in Westminster

 Restaurants & Nightlife

 Restaurants, cafes, bars, and breweries abound in Westminster.
-The walkable city center is host to many establishments, no matter what residents are in the mood for.
+The walkable city center is host to many establishments that can suit any appetite, no matter what residents are in the mood for, and offers plenty of things to do in Westminster.

 GQue Championship BBQ is a trendy spot on West 120th Avenue.
 The restaurant is home to some of the best barbecue in the region.
 In addition to classic dishes like prime brisket and chicken wings, GQue offers a variety of sauces made from scratch.